MichalPokojny/MyProject1/README.md

 ## Technologies used

 ------
-- Balsamiq - Wireframe planning of the project
+- Balsamiq - Wireframe planning.
-- HTML5 - Main structure of the website
+- HTML5 - Main structure of the website.
-- CSS3 - Styling of the website
+- CSS3 - Styling of the website.
-- GitPod - Workspace of the website
+- GitPod - Workspace of the project.
-- GitHub - Deployment of the website
+- GitHub - For hosting the website.
-- Grammarly - Grammar check of all the text in the website and readme file
+- Grammarly - Grammar check of all the text in the website and readme file.
+- Google Chrome - Main testing of the website on all devices.

 ## Testing

 ------

-- I tested this webpage on Chrome, Mozilla Firefox, and Safari.
+- I tested this webpage on Chrome, Mozilla Firefox, and on Safari.
 - I confirmed that this project is fully responsive, and works on every screen device using the dev tools device toolbar.
-- I confirmed that the registration form works and require all field to be filled with correct data.
+- I confirmed that the registration form submits once all required fields have data inputted.

-**Bugs**
+### Bugs

 **Solved bugs**

-- When I first imported all the photos I used the highest resolution possible and also made a long path to the source so the page was loading too slow.
-I replaced them with an appropriate resolution for desktop and mobile devices and it started to load faster.
+- When I first imported all of the photos I used the highest resolution available.
+I also made a long path to the source and so the performance of the page was too slow.
+I replaced them with an appropriate resolution for desktop and mobile devices which increased the loading speed.

 **Validator testing**